aykahsay/sql-data-warehouse-etl-analytics-system/README.md

 # 📊 SQL Data Warehouse & ETL Analytics System

 An end-to-end **data engineering and analytics system** that transforms raw ERP and CRM data into a structured, analytics-ready **data warehouse** using SQL Server.
+The project implements

+- ⚙️ **Automated ETL Pipelines** using Python / SSIS for scheduled and scalable data ingestion
+- 🕒 **Slowly Changing Dimensions (SCD Type 2)** to track historical changes in customer and product data over time
+- 🔄 **Real-Time Data Pipeline Integration** enabling near real-time analytics from source systems to the data warehouse
+- 🏗️ Designed with modular architecture to support scalability and enterprise-level data processing

-The project implements a full **ETL pipeline, medallion architecture, and star schema modeling** to enable scalable business intelligence and decision-making.
+These enhancements simulate real-world data engineering systems used in modern analytics platforms. a full **ETL pipeline, medallion architecture, and star schema modeling** to enable scalable business intelligence and decision-making.

 ---